 Prof. Dr. Jan Benda and Dr. Jan Grewe

-Welcome to the website of the neuroethology lab.
+Welcome to the website of our neuroethology lab.
 We aim to understand general principles of neural information processing.
 In our in vivo and in vitro Electrophysiology experiments we measure cellular properties of single neurons in response to sensory stimuli and/or injected currents.
-With methods from Computational Neuroscience we analyze the recordings and create, simulate, and analyze models for generalizing our results.
-We quantify Animal Behavior and Natural Sensory Stimuli in the lab and in the field to better understand the design and operating regimes of neural systems.
+With methods from Computational Neuroscience we analyze the recordings and create, simulate, and analyze models in order to generalize our experimental results.
+We quantify Animal Behavior and Natural Sensory Stimuli in the lab as well as in natural habitats to better understand the design and operating regimes of neural systems.
 Consequently we are also interested in the Evolution and Ecology of our model animals.

 We focus on the electrosensory system of Neotropical weakly electric fish.
 In this system we can easily access cellular properties of neurons, we can precisely stimulate, and we know a range of interesting behaviors like prey detection, navigation, and Communication this system is specialized to.